The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 name = true; // value is a boolean
 ```

-The above code highlights one of the inconsistencies in JavaScript which TypeScript addresses with its type system.
-In TypeScript, we have the ability to create a type `Name` which we can use later when we need to create a new name and enforce certain rules about what the variable can be.
-These are called type aliases.
+The code above shows how JavaScript allows a variable to change its type freely, which can sometimes lead to unexpected behavior.
+TypeScript helps address this by letting us define specific types for our variables.
+For example, we can create a custom type called `Name` to ensure that variables meant to represent a name always follow certain rules.
+This is done using a feature of TypeScript called type aliases.

 ```ts
 // Declares the type Name and assigns it the type string (Name is the alias of type string)